Lottery Jackpots Exist in Pre-trained Models: Methodology

-During the network back-propagation, the straight-through-estimator (STE) is used to calculate the gradient of the loss $\mathcal{L}$ \emph{w.r.t}. the relaxed mask $\mathbf{\bar{m}}_l$ as:
+During the network back-propagation, the straight-through-estimator (STE)~\cite{bengio2013estimating} is used to calculate the gradient of the loss $\mathcal{L}$ \emph{w.r.t}. the relaxed mask $\mathbf{\bar{m}}$ as:

-Without any expansion of the network width, we conduct weight search on various pre-trained models to verify the existence of lottery jackpots.
-As can be surprisingly observed in Fig.~\ref{fig2}, given any sparsity level, the lottery jackpots can be found in all pre-trained networks.
-For example, a lottery jackpot can be found in ResNet-32 pre-trained on CIFAR-10, which has only 10\% parameters while retaining over 94\% top-1 accuracy.
-Lottery jackpots also outperform sub-networks searched from randomly initialized networks by a large margin, which need the original networks to be exponentially expanded for better performance~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic}.
-Moreover, the found lottery jackpots can achieve comparable or even better performance than state-of-the-arts in network pruning, which will be quantitatively shown in the next section.
+In this manner, we conduct mask training,~\emph{i.e.}, weight searching on various pre-trained models by optimizing $\mathbf{\bar{m}}$ with the Stochastic gradient descent (SGD) optimizer to verify the existence of lottery jackpots.
+As can be surprisingly observed in Fig.\,\ref{fig2}, given any sparsity level, the lottery jackpots can be found in all pre-trained networks.
+For example, a lottery jackpot can be found in ResNet-32~\cite{he2016deep} pre-trained on CIFAR-10~\cite{krizhevsky2009learning}, which has only 10\% parameters while retaining over 94\% top-1 accuracy.
+Lottery jackpots also outperform sub-networks searched from randomly initialized networks by a large margin, which require the original networks to be exponentially expanded for better performance~\cite{ramanujan2020s,zhou2019deconstructing,orseau2020logarithmic}.
+Moreover, the found lottery jackpots can achieve comparable or even better performance than state-of-the-art methods in network pruning~\cite{lee2018snip,wang2020picking,evci2020rigging}, which will be quantitatively shown in the next section.

-\textbf{Discussion.} Recent studies hold a different view that the pre-trained models are not necessary.
+\textbf{Discussion.} Some of the recent studies hold a different view that the pre-trained models are not necessary.
 For example, the well-known lottery ticket hypothesis~\cite{frankle2018lottery} finds that sparse networks can be trained in isolation to achieve considerable accuracy even without a pre-trained model.
 Liu \emph{et al.}~~\cite{liu2018rethinking} stated that inheriting weights from pre-trained models is not necessarily optimal.
-However, their claims are built on premise of a time-consuming weight tuning which helps to recover the accuracy performance.
-In contrast, our lottery jackpots in this paper re-justify the importance of the pre-trained models where high-performing sub-networks already exist without the necessity of weight tuning and network width expansion.
-Thus, the community might focus more on how to locate these lottery jackpots efficiently, which is also our important study in what follows.
+However, their claims are built on premise of a time-consuming weight training which helps to recover the accuracy performance.
+In contrast, our lottery jackpots in this paper re-justify the importance of the pre-trained models where high-performing sub-networks already exist without the necessity of weight training and network width expansion.